visgl/react-google-maps/docs/api-reference/components/map.md

 #### `reuseMaps`: boolean

 Enable map-instance caching for this component.
-When caching is enabled, this component will reuse map instances created with the same `mapId`.
+When caching is enabled, this component will reuse map instances created with the same `mapId`, `colorScheme` and `renderingType`.

 See also the section [Map Instance Caching](#map-instance-caching) above.